A Place For Us Greyhounds

 Teddy

 • He is a Saluki/Greyhound mix and was left behind after a hunt.
+He was entirely too young and too immature to be hunting at 9-months old!

 • He is very agile and athletic.
+He behaves well on leash walks.

 • Teddy is good with other dogs, potentially cat-friendly with the right family.
+He was well behaved around a small terrier mix over several meet and greet sessions.

 • He weighs about 55 pounds—a sleek, fast runner who loves chasing toys.
+His age is estimated at two-years old.
+We believe he was born during June, 2023.

 • Teddy is still shy around new individuals--he's friendly to the dogs he meets!